No products in the cart.

 At the time it was created it was truly one of a kind as there was no medium bore sized competitors at the time.

 The 35 Remington is a beloved hunting carriage by many who hunt medium game such as deer and elk.
+Some cannot use this cartridge for deer hunting because it’s not a straight wall cartridge so they would need to use something like the 350 Legend.

 The cartridge does have a limited effective range which we will talk about next.